StanfordGeospatialCenter/peoples_guide_to_spatial/README.md

 # The People’s Guide to Spatial Data

 ## *(a.k.a.
 Everything Is Somewhere, and That Somewhere Matters)*

 Hi there.
-I wrote this book because I believe something simple but powerful:
+I wrote this guidebook because I believe something simple but powerful:

 > **Everything is somewhere, and that somewhere matters.**